jasoncorbett/ordered-startup-supervisord/README.md

 ## Configuration

 Configuration requires several things.
-First you need to configure `supervisord-dependent-startup` in `supervisor.conf` as an event listener.
+First you need to configure `supervisord-dependent-startup` as an event listener by adding the following to `supervisor.conf`:

 ```INI
 [eventlistener:dependentstartup]